shvmsaini/Climate/README.md

 All the codes are based on java.

-I am working on Android Studio 4.0 Minimum SDK: API 21: Android 5.0 (Lollipop).DK: API 21: Android 5.0 (Lollipop).
+I am working on Android Studio 4.0 with Minimum SDK: API 21: Android 5.0 (Lollipop).

 **Note: Please insert your own API key(APP_ID) in WeatherController.java file.**